by Alex Gugel , all rights reserved

 Black Canyon of the Gunnison National Park is in western Colorado.
 It surrounds part of a deep, steep-walled gorge carved through Precambrian rock by the Gunnison River.
 Roads and trails along the north and south rims have views of the Black Canyon's dramatic drops and the striated Painted Wall cliff.
 The winding East Portal Road descends to the river.
 Wildlife includes mule deer, elk and golden eagles.

-Big enough to be overwhelming, still intimate enough to feel the pulse of time, Black Canyon of the Gunnison National Park exposes you to some of the steepest cliffs, oldest rock, and craggiest spires in North America.
-With two million years to work, the Gunnison River, along with the forces of weathering, has sculpted this vertical wilderness of rock, water, and sky.
+Big enough to be overwhelming, yet still intimate enough to feel the pulse of time.
+Come see some of the steepest cliffs, oldest rock, and craggiest spires in North America.
+Forces of nature and the Gunnison River sculpted this canyon over two million years.
+The result is a vertical wilderness of rock, water, and sky.

 South Rim Visitor Center